- Protecting your privacy

 - Accessing your personal information

 You have a right to access your personal information, subject to some exceptions allowed by law.
-If you would like to do so, please let us know by contacting us at email@example.com.
+If you would like to do so, please let us know by contacting us at firstname.lastname@example.org.
 You may be required to put your request in writing for security reasons.
-We may also charge a fee for giving you access to your personal information and will try to deal with your request within a reasonable time.
+We will try to deal with your request within a reasonable time.

 - Security & the internet